speedify/speedify-py/README.md

 Speedify for Python
 =======================

 Lets you control [Speedify](https://speedify.com), the bonding VPN, from Python.
-Nearly everything available to th)e user interface is available via this library.
+Nearly everything available to the user interface is available via this library.

 This library exposes all of the functionality from the [Speedify CLI](https://support.speedify.com/article/285-speedify-command-line-interface).